Rudi Linz: War on the Arctic Front

 On 7 April, III.
 Gruppe flew many missions, escorting German shipping.
 On one of these missions, Linz claimed a Yak-9 fighter shot down.
 On 23 April, Soviet aerial reconnaissance spotted a German convoy heading west.
 In defense of this convoy, Linz claimed four P-39 fighters shot down.
 These claims cannot be linked to Soviet records which document the loss of a single P-39 fighter lost to aerial combat.
 On 10 May, the German airfields at Petsamo, Kirkenes and Salmiyarvi came under attack by Soviet aerial units at 01:00.
 8. Staffel was scrambled at Salmiyarvi and intercepted a formation of Soviet Ilyushin Il-2 ground-attack aircraft escorted by P-39 fighters 20 km southwest of Petsamo.
 During this encounter, Linz claimed three P-39 fighters shot down.
 The next day, 7. and 8.
 Staffel were scrambled at 03:00.
 During the course of the following combat, Linz claimed two aerial victories.
 On 13 May, Linz claimed another aerial victory.
 His claim and Soviet records are not aligned, he claimed a P-39 fighterwhile the Soviet records show the loss of an Il-2 ground-attack aircraft.
 On 16 May, Linz became an "ace-in-a-day" for the first time, claiming three Soviet fighters and two ground-attack aircraft shot down.
 That day, III.
 Gruppe flew multiple missions in support of German shipping.
 On 25 May, Linz again became an "ace-in-a-day" when he shot down five enemy aircraft in defense of a German convoy.
 Luftwaffe pilots claimed 33 aerial victories while Soviet records document the loss of five aircraft.

 On 17 June, III.
 Gruppe was busy flying convoy escort missions.
 At 07:30, III.
 Gruppe took off to its largest aerial battle.
 That day, the Soviet Air Forces attacked with 227 aircraft.
 In two separate engagements, German pilots claimed 66 aerial victories.
 On the morning mission, the Germans claimed 36 Soviet aircraft shot down.
 That evening, they claimed 30 further aerial victories.
 These 66 claims are offset by twelve documented Soviet losses.
 On these two missions, Linz claimed nine aerial victories.
 As part of the group expansion from three Staffeln per Gruppe to four Staffeln per Gruppe, Linz's 8.
 Staffel was re-designated and became the 11.
 Staffel of JG 5 on 15 August 1944.
 On 17 August, eight P-40 fighter aircraft of the 6 IAD, accompanied by fourteen P-39 fighter aircraft, attacked the Luostari/Pechenga airfield.
 In parallel, further Soviet aircraft, including a number of Boston bombers, attacked the harbor at Kirkenes.
 First elements of III.
-Gruppe were scambled at 09:25, resulting in various aerial encounters.
+Gruppe were scrambled at 09:25, resulting in various aerial encounters.
 In this combat, Linz claimed three victories.
 Linz claimed his last aerial victory with 11.
 Staffel on 3 September, a Petlyakov Pe-2 bomber shot down near Murmansk.
 Linz was then transferred to the Verbandsführerschule of the General der Jagdflieger (Training School for Unit Leaders) which prepared him to become a Staffelkapitän (squadron leader).